 In response to the Covid-19 pandemic, the British Council in India in partnership with FICCI and The Art X Company launched the Taking the Temperature survey to track the impact of Covid-19 on India's creative economy, gathering responses from creative professionals, arts companies, sector support organisations, policy-makers, and funders.

-Based on two individual surveys, we have published Taking the Temperature Reports (edition one and two) which include key findings, case studies of resilience, and innovations in action across the creative sector.
+Based on two individual surveys, we released the Taking the Temperature Reports (edition one and two) which include key findings, case studies of resilience, and innovations in action across the creative sector.

 While the first edition of the report provides a snapshot of the situation in India since Covid-19 and the lockdown, the second edition of the report (published in December 2020) looks at the depth and scale of the impact of the pandemic, and studies the developments, actions, and recommendations that will strengthen the creative economy.